-On August 7, 2018, the Board of Directors adopted a performance share unit plan (the "PSU Plan") as a new at-risk, variable and non-dilutive component of executive compensation intended to reduce reliance on the Company's DSUs and stock options as compensation tools.
+The PSU Plan was initially adopted in 2018 as a new at-risk, variable and non-dilutive component of executive compensation intended to reduce reliance on the Company's DSUs and stock options as compensation tools.
 The adoption of the PSU Plan was not subject to Shareholder approval under the rules of the TSX as it will not result in the issuance or potential issuance of securities from treasury.
+The PSU Plan was further amended by the Board on December 7, 2021 in respect of certain administrative amendments to facilitate participation by eligible U.S. participants and account for trading prices of Common Shares on the NYSE (in addition to the TSX) in connection with the Company's dual-listing of Common Shares on the NYSE in October 2021.
+The amendments did not require Shareholder approval as they concerned the administration of the plan.